dfkaye/wheredoc/README.md

 Started: 2 Oct 2020

-Data-driven test clauses using docstring-like data tables in JavaScript, in nodejs or browsers.
+Use docstring-like data tables in JavaScript tests, similar to Cucumber `scenario outline` examples or Spock `where` blocks.

+Status:
-Docs incomplete.
++ Docs incomplete.

-Test cases incomplete.
++ Test cases incomplete.

-Squatting name to replace and deprecate where.js.
++ Squatting name to replace and deprecate where.js.

 ## Run tests